MaryanGelle/Productivity/readme.md

 - ## Design Philosophy
 - The design of the website is centered around a minimalistic approach, using a neutral color palette and simple typography to ensure that the focus remains on the content.
 This approach is based on the idea that less is more, allowing users to navigate and use the site with ease.

-- ## Colours Scheme
+- ## Colour Scheme
 - The color scheme was inspired by minimalist Scandinavian design, favoring neutral tones like white, grey, and black to create a clean, clutter-free space for users to focus on content.
 These colors are easy on the eyes, ensuring that the website is comfortable for long-term use, especially for a site about productivity.

 - The primary colour used is white, black and grey to create a simple contrast for the eyes for my users and also work in all screens.

 - The pink accent color was selected for its ability to stand out against the neutral background, creating a sense of urgency and action.
 It was specifically applied to the sign-up button to encourage conversions, drawing the user's attention immediately to the call to action.

-- I changed my intial shade of colour in my footer from grey to pint accent color in order to have a nice contrast between the greys and black, hence why I opted for all three shades to be used throughout my websites pages.
-Another reason for the change was due to incohesiveness accross different pages specifically index page with other pages to have a consistent theme colors.
+- I changed my initial shade of colour in my footer from grey to pink accent color in order to have a nice contrast between the greys and black, hence why I opted for all three shades to be used throughout my websites pages.
+Another reason for the change was due to inconsistency accross different pages specifically index page with other pages to have a consistent theme colors.

 <div align="center">
   <img src="assets/readme-images/colour palate.png" style="background-color: black" alt="Horizon Photo">